jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

+# R10D94:  Thursday 23 March 2023

+ Updated to the main branch (v2.2) and made the visual design completely colour customisable.
+Also added a change to Easington Deanery Website

-# R10D93:  Wednesday 20 March 2023
+# R10D93:  Wednesday 22 March 2023

  Updated to the main branch (v2.1)  - Added a comment count for each post in home.php and index.php and some new stylesheet customisations

 + **Technologies Used** - HTML, CSS, PHP

-# R10D92:  Tuesday 20 March 2023
+# R10D92:  Tuesday 21 March 2023

  Just pushed 65 commits of work on .v2 of this repository which updates the visual look a little bit more, updates the readme with setup instructions and a roadmap for more things to come.